Get

 Why Do Beagles Howl?
 6 Common Reasons

-Beagles are a breed with a natural-born tendency to howl.
-Whether these small hound dogs are being used for hunting or are strictly house pets, there’s no getting around this trait.
-While they aren’t the only breed infamous for howling, dog breeds that exhibit this behavior do so for a variety of reasons.
+The Beagle is a breed with a natural-born tendency to howl.
+Whether these small hounds are being used for hunting or are strictly house pets, there’s no getting around this trait.
+They aren’t the only breed infamous for howling, however, and dogs that exhibit this behavior do so for various reasons.

-In this article, we will touch base on the common reasons your Beagle may be howling.
-We will also go over some helpful tips on getting control if the howling has become excessive or disruptive.
+In this article, we discuss why your Beagle may be howling and share helpful tips on controlling it if it has become excessive or disruptive.

 The 6 Reasons Why Beagles Howl

-1. They’ve Picked Up a Scent or Located Prey
+1. They Picked Up a Scent or Located Prey

-Beagles are born and bred to be hunting dogs and are one of the most incredible scent hounds you can find.
-Those that train their Beagles as hunting dogs will be well aware that howling is an indicator they have either picked up a scent or spotted prey.
+Beagles are born and bred to be hunting dogs and are among the most incredible scent hounds you can find.
+Those who train their Beagles as hunting dogs will be well aware that howling is an indicator that they have either picked up a scent or spotted prey.

 Beagles that are raised as pets will also be likely to exhibit this behavior because it is in their nature to do so.
 So, if you have a pet-only Beagle that you catch howling every so often, they have smelled or spotted something that piqued their interest.